LynxGeekNYC/Kali-tools-Ubuntu/README.md

 # Shell Script to install all Kali Tools on Ubuntu

-Install all Kali Linux tools on an Ubuntu system.
+Install all Kali Linux Pen-Testing tools on an Ubuntu system.
 You can use the Kali Linux repositories and the kali-tools meta-packages.
 Kali provides meta-packages to install various sets of tools based on categories.
 Here’s how you can set up a script to install all Kali Linux tools on Ubuntu.

 # Why I made this script